Counselling & Integration

 How long does the work typically take?

-It varies considerably.
-The five-session integrative process provides a contained starting point and often produces tangible clarity within that container.
+It varies.
+The five-session process provides a contained starting point and often produces useful clarity within that container.
 Some people find that sufficient.
 Others move into ongoing work, weekly, fortnightly, or monthly, over a longer period.
 What is right depends on what is being worked with and the pace at which genuine change tends to happen for that person.

 Is online counselling as effective as in-person?

-For this kind of work, yes.
+For this kind of work, online format holds up well.
 The quality of attention that matters most is not diminished by the absence of a shared physical space.
 In practice, many people find they arrive more settled when working from their own environment.
 Where in-person work is genuinely needed, such as certain intensive or group settings, it is arranged separately.

 Can this work support young people or teenagers?

 Yes.
-Working with adolescents and young adults is one of the areas where this approach has proven particularly valuable.
+Working with adolescents and young adults is one of the areas where this work is often especially useful.
 The process is adapted to be developmentally appropriate: practical, non-judgmental, and focused on real strategies rather than abstract concepts.
 Michael has extensive experience working with young people in both individual and group settings.